This accessibility statement applies to the Faraday Institution website.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-There are various carousels or auto-play videos across the website that cannot be pause or stopped.
+There are various auto-play videos across the website that cannot be pause or stopped.
 This fails WCAG 2.2.2 Pause, Stop, Hide (A).

-Some carousel content uses aria assertive messages which will read text out to screen reader users every few seconds as the carousel moves, no matter where the user is on the page.
+Some carousel content does not have correct aria labelling.
 This fails WCAG 1.3.1 Info and Relationships (A) and 4.1.2 Name, Role, Value (A).

 Across the website in places such as carousels, a variety of event promotion images, staff images and technical graphics, images do not have appropriate alt text descriptions.
 This fails WCAG 1.1.1 Non-text Content (A) and 1.4.5 Images of Text (AA).